MarkoSterk/beta_cell_analysis_suite/README.md

 * 99: Save current configuration data to experiment folder
 * exit: Exit the program
 * options: Prints available options
-* load: Loads any existing data from the folder structure with provided configurations
+* load: Loads any existing data (raw and preprocessed) from the folder structure with provided configurations

 Just input the correct number/string or exit.